srtfisher/test-github-releases/README.md

 # test-github-releases

-Please ignore this repository.
+Please watch this repository.
 It is used for testing GitHub releases.